-Sustaining is by women, and removing authority to act within a community or fellowship, is likewise to be done by the vote of women [CR-Seven Women].
+Sustaining is by women, and removing authority to act within a community or fellowship, is likewise to be done by the vote of women [CR-Seven Women DS-add 12 women language to this?].
 If a man's worthiness to function is called into question, then a conference can be convened to deal with the question.
 In removing authority, at least two witnesses should speak against the accused, and he should be allowed to speak on his behalf and call such witnesses as he chooses.
 Men can be witnesses, but only women are allowed to vote.
 Removal should be by unanimous vote of the women present, with at least 12 votes against a man to end his authority to act in the fellowship community.
 If a woman is present and cannot judge the matter she may abstain, and the vote of remaining women, if unanimous and there are 12 votes, will be sufficient.

-Blessings of healing and of relief may be given by men and women according to their faith.
+Blessings of healing, counsel, and relief may be given by men and women according to their faith and the exercise of the gifts of the Spirit [D&C 35, 46, 84 LE; Moroni 10].
 Blessings should be given meekly, not to support a craft, or for money, or to receive the praise of men, and should freely be given when solicited by the beneficiary or the beneficiary's family.
 The administration of these blessings should follow the dictates of prudence, skill, and the Spirit.